jim-schwoebel/sound_event_detection/README.md

 What is the name of class 2? --> speech
 ```

 After this, all the audio files will be featurized with the librosa_featurizing embedding and modeled using [TPOT](https://epistasislab.github.io/tpot/), an AutoML package.
 Note that much of this code base is from the [Voicebook repository: chapter_4_modeling](https://github.com/jim-schwoebel/voicebook/tree/master/chapter_4_modeling).
+In this scenario, 25% of the data is left out for cross-validation.

+A machine learning model is then trained on all the data provided in each folder in the ./data directory.
+Note that if you properly named the classes with label_files.py, then the classes should align (e.g. if you labeled two classes, speech and silence, you can train two classes, silence and speech).

+### making predictions on new files
+You can then easily deploy this machine learning model on new audio files.

 ## Visualizing labels and predictions